-As the holiday season draws closer, kicking off with Thanksgiving and the yearly shopathon of Black Friday, it seems a good time to take five minutes to give thanks for everything that’s gone well this year.
+As the holiday season draws closer, kicking off with Thanksgiving and the yearly shopathon of Black Friday, Small Business Saturday and Cyber Monday, it seems a good time to take five minutes to give thanks for all your inventory management wins this year.
 Take a well deserved break, enjoy a moment of peace, and kick back with a drink in hand while listening to your favorite song.
-After all, once the Black Friday sales kicks off, you’ll be super busy with the constant influx of sales orders from bargain hunting customers.
+After all, once the seasonal sales kicks off, you’ll be super busy with the constant influx of sales orders from bargain hunting customers.

 We’re hoping you’ve achieved the following inventory management wins this year.
 Give yourself a pat on the back and reward yourself for a job well done if:

-Choosing to use the barcode as your SKU sounds like the easier option - I mean, it’s readable with a scanner, you won’t need to think up new product codes.
+Choosing to use the barcode as your SKU sounds like the easier option - it’s readable with a barcode scanner, and it means you don’t need to think up new product codes.
 But the catch is that your manufacturers might decide one day to change the barcodes, or one day you’ll be looking through your inventory lists to check up on items, only to be greeted with a never-ending stream of numbers.
 Not fun.

 Remember that range of glittery purple clip-on cat ears you thought were going to be really popular this year?
 Which didn’t quite take off with your usual clientele...

-If you’ve not cut yourself loose from these items just yet, seize the coming holiday season and bundle all of these out of the door.
+If you’ve not cut yourself loose from these items just yet, seize the coming holiday season as an opportunity to create product bundles.
 Slash prices, put them into mystery bags for sale, and even donate to charities!
-After all, holiday season is the time for generosity.
+After all, the holiday season is the time for generosity.
 So be generous; even if you’re making a loss now, the long term gains will make it worth it!

 When you buy an item, you’re not just paying for the item.
 You’re paying for shipping, for taxes, for storage, for utilities - all of which are part of your carrying costs.
 So the more you’re spending on carrying costs, the less profits you pocket.